Any SEO pro recognizes the fundamental importance of understanding the trends that drive search engine results pages (SERPs).

 - from the Competitors tab.

 See the ranking history of the top search results.
-Before we dive any deeper, please note that since we started parsing data for SERP Tracker in August 2018, no ranking history is available prior to this date or before your project was created in our system.
+Before we dive any deeper, please note that since we started parsing data for SERP Competitors in August 2018, no ranking history is available prior to this date or before your project was created in our system.

-Upon clicking on any website in the SERP Tracker table, you can see how its positions have changed over a selected period of time.
+Upon clicking on any website in the SERP Competitors table, you can see how its positions have changed over a selected period of time.
 In addition to being able to select a time period, you can also view how the positions have changed over specific dates.
 For example, in the screenshot below, we’ve selected to view ranking data for the first day of the last couple of months:

 To create a tag, click on the menu next to the website you want to tag, followed by “+ Add tag” → “+ Create tag“.
 Then just enter the tag name, select the color, and that’s it!